Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 transformer code.
 This also means that there is no longer the need to use AMPs in order to provide Spring context files or to override beans in ACS in order to introduce new transformers.
-New transformers will be added to ACS by creating and configuring a new T-Engine.
+New transformers will be added to ACS by creating and configuring new T-Engines.

-Legacy transformers are implemented by extending a now deprecated class `org.alfresco.repo.content.transform.AbstractContentTransformer2`.
+Legacy Transformers are implemented by extending a now deprecated class `org.alfresco.repo.content.transform.AbstractContentTransformer2`.
-This implementation requires the legacy transformer to define functionality by implementing 2 abstract methods `isTransformableMimetype` and `transformInternal`.
+This implementation requires the Legacy Transformer to define functionality by implementing 2 abstract methods `isTransformableMimetype` and `transformInternal`.

 #### Migrating isTransformableMimetype